Samuelyip74/ale-nbd-docs/docs/solutions/campus.rst

 Summary
 --------------------

-This design targets a campus environment with a classic Core/Distribution model integrated with an EVPN-VXLAN fabric extension for data center interconnect.
-The architecture enforces Zero Trust principles with NAC/Firewall integration and strict Guest & IoT isolation.
-This document proposes a validated, scalable, and secure campus network architecture for wired and wireless access using Alcatel-Lucent Enterprise (ALE) OmniSwitch LAN, OmniAccess Stellar WLAN, and OmniVista management.
-The design supports Digital Age Networking (automation-first operations), zero-trust segmentation, and Wi-Fi 7 readiness with multi-gigabit edge.
+This design proposes a validated, scalable, and secure campus network architecture for wired and wireless access using Alcatel-Lucent Enterprise (ALE) OmniSwitch LAN, OmniAccess Stellar WLAN, and OmniVista Management.
+The design adopted three key principles: performance, security, and operational simplicity.

+**Performance**

+To deliver a high-quality user experience across both wired and wireless infrastructure, the design emphasizes:

+**High Availability & Redundancy**

+Use of resilient network topologies such as OSPF (Open Shortest Path First), and Virtual Chassis ensures non-stop forwarding, rapid convergence, and network continuity.

+**Optimized Traffic Flow & Low Latency**

+Traffic engineering supports equal-cost multipathing (ECMP) and intelligent load balancing across multiple links, reducing congestion and ensuring stable performance for critical applications such as voice, video collaboration, and real-time mobility services.

+**Scalable Throughput for Growth**

+Architecture supports seamless scalability—from small deployments to large multi-building campuses—accommodating future expansion in users, IoT devices, and application demands without redesign.

+**Security**

+Security is integrated from the edge to the core, protecting users, devices, and data throughout the campus:

+**Unified Access Control (Wired & Wireless)** Enforcement of BYOD, corporate, and guest policies through OmniAccess Stellar WLAN and OmniSwitch Access Guardian, using 802.1X, MAC authentication, and dynamic VLAN assignment.

+**Network Micro-Segmentation & User Isolation**
+Use of virtualized services (VRF) to isolate departments, critical systems, and IoT endpoints, preventing lateral movement and containing potential threats.

+**Advanced Threat Detection & Compliance**
+Integration with OmniVista Cirrus or OmniVista Network Advisor for real-time analytics, rogue AP detection, dynamic quarantine, and automated remediation, aligning with Zero Trust security principles.

+**Operational Simplicity**

+Designed to reduce complexity in deployment, configuration, and ongoing management:

+**Single-Pane-of-Glass Management**

+Centralized visibility and control via OmniVista for LAN, WLAN, and user policies—reducing IT effort and human error.

+**Automation & Zero-Touch Provisioning (ZTP)**

+Plug-and-play onboarding of switches and access points with automated configuration templates, minimizing deployment time and ensuring configuration consistency.

+**Consistent Policy and Fabric Integration**

+The use of SPB Fabric and unified user profiles allows consistent policy enforcement across wired and wireless environments without complex manual VLAN stitching.

 Technical Requirements
 ------------------------------------